 Bring with a few pet toys – This will make your pet feel more comfortable on the road!

 Pack essentials in an easy to reach spot – I keep pet bowls, leashes, and other essentials in the backseat so I can get to them easily.
-I don’t want to be digging around a trunk for hours trying to find what I need.
+I don’t want to be digging around a trunk trying to find what I need.
 Having everything easily on hand equals less stress!

 Roll down your windows – Animals love getting some fresh air especially when they are inside a cage.
 Also, every once in a while let the passengers hold the pet for a while so they can get out of the cage for a bit.